visualskyrim/visualskyrim.github.io/_posts/2017-01-26-build-kafka-with-kerberos.md

 Just like real world, every individual(program) in the distributed system must tell the authority(Kerberos) two things to identify itself:

 The first thing is the accepted way for this role to be identified.
-It's like in America, people usually use drive lisence, and in China people use ID card, while in Japan, people use so called MyNumber card.
+It's like in America, people usually use drive license, and in China people use ID card, while in Japan, people use so called MyNumber card.

 The second thing is the file or document that identifies you according to your accepted identify method.